 Banking in India is fairly developed regarding access, product range, and supply.
 The banking sector in India is categorized into two: scheduled banks and non-scheduled banks.
-Scheduled banks are listed in schedule two to the Reserve Bank of India Act.
 Indian banks are healthy and have a transparent balance sheet compared to other banks in the same economies.
 India has 26 public sector banks, 25 private banks, 43 foreign banks, and several urban and cooperative banks.
 The public sector banks dominate the market accounting for about 80% of the market share.

 1. State Bank of India

-State Bank of India is owned by the government of India, and is headquartered in Mumbai with six regional offices across India.
+State Bank of India is the largest bank in India.
+It is owned by the government of India, and is headquartered in Mumbai with six regional offices across the country.
 It is the largest commercial bank in the country with an asset value of US$431.95 billion as of the end of 2015 financial year.
 The bank has 14,000 branches including 190 international branches in 36 countries.
 The SBI traces its origin to the establishment of Bank of Calcutta in 1806 ranking it as one of the oldest banks in Asia-Pacific.
 It provides several banking products and financial services through its network of branches including products targeting non-resident Indians.

 2. Bank of Baroda